 Subpart 1.
 Appointment.
-Within thirty (30) days following the transmittal of an appeal by the complainant of the Director's determination of No Probable Cause, pursuant to Chapter 141.50 (je), the Chair shall assign a case to the next panel of the rotating roster and shall notify the Department of the appointment.
-The panel shall be comprised of three commissioners, at least two one of whom shall be a lawyers, to review the director's determination.
-The Chair shall designate one of the lawyers to be the presiding commissioner of the panel.
+Within thirty (30) days following the transmittal of an appeal by the complainant of the Director's determination of No Probable Cause, pursuant to Chapter 141.50 (j), the Chair shall assign a case to the next panel of the rotating roster and shall notify the Department of the appointment.
+The panel shall be comprised of three commissioners, at least one of whom shall be a lawyer, to review the director's determination.
+The Chair shall designate the lawyer to be the presiding commissioner of the panel.
 If a review committee is to conduct an oral hearing, the Chair shall also appoint a fourth Commissioner to serve as an alternate committee member.